 Also make sure that you either work with someone who knows how to create a beautiful website or use tools that will allow you to create a great online photo portfolio on your own.
 This is often the best option if you’re just getting started and are strapped for cash.

-The best tools will allow you to look through a wide variety of templates and pick one that works for you and your industry.
+Some free online photo collage maker tools will allow you to look through a wide variety of templates and pick one that works for you and your industry.
 Try to go for a platform that has tons of special features and templates especially for photographers.
 This will not only make your site more attractive and professional, but will also facilitate cooperation and workflow when dealing with clients later on.

 Concentrate Your Efforts on a Few Platforms First